+Chardonnay is Australia’s favourite white wine for a reason!
+It has such a versatile grape variety, presenting differently across regions, climates as well as the fermentation process.
 Grown in a warm climate, grapes will have tropical fruit characters with less acidity, whereas when grown in a cooler climate grapes tend to produce more citrus and mineral characters.
+Read on as we take a glance at production and its impact on price from Eight at the Gate Wines.

-If you prefer a buttery chardonnay prepare to loosen those purse strings.
-To achieve the iconic creamy flavour profile the wine is fermented in oak barrels undergoing a process called ‘Malolactic Fermentation’.
+The iconic creamy flavour profile is achieved by fermenting the wine in oak barrels undergoing a process called ‘Malolactic Fermentation’.
 Put simply, malic acid is converted into lactic acid, softening the acidity and bringing a creamy flavour to the palate.

 This is where it can get a little expensive.
 Oak barrels vary in price quite dramatically.
 An aged tight grain French oak barrel can be over $2,000 a barrel.
 Typically holding 225 litres to 300 litres, a barrell will yield 300 to 400 bottles tops.
 Of course these can be reused but the amount of oak characters you get from a barrel after the first use changes.